 - Authority Equals Asskicking: He's the highest authority among the Joes and will kick serious ass when he needs to.

-- Bald of Awesome: He's bald in Renegades.
+- Bald of Awesome/Eyepatch of Power: In Renegades.

 - Big Good: He's usually the only Joe higher in authority than Duke.

-- Colonel Badass: Often promoted to Four-Star Badass
+- Colonel Badass: Later promoted to The Brigadier.

 - A Father to His Men: Refuses to stay behind a desk while his men are out there risking their lives.